Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 ## Stack Overflow

 When you reach level 18, you have access to an incredible but diffuse repository of information, drawing upon the wisdom of those who have come before you.
-You are always treated as if you have a source of knowledge for the Enchant downtime activity.
-When you use the Splice downtime activity, you may instead choose to duplicate the original affix, leaving it intact on the original item.
+You are always treated as if you have an extra source of knowledge for the Enchant downtime activity.

 ## Overclock